cueband/cue-band-faq-site/_posts/2022-10-14-cue-band-introduction.md

 If `Cueing Disallowed` is shown, you are in a part of the study that does not allow cueing on the watch (such as during phone-only cueing, or the "wash-out" period).
 Otherwise, the current cueing status will be shown, and you may tap the following buttons:

 * **Mute**: Temporarily pause cueing.
 This will cancel any manual cueing.
-If currently in a scheduled cueing interval, the pause duraiton will initially be for the remainder of the interval.
+If currently in a scheduled cueing interval, the pause duration will initially be for the remainder of the interval.
 Press `+`/`-` buttons to adjust the duration, `x` to no longer pause cueing (this will resume any scheduled cueing).
 Press the watch button to return to the previous screen.

 * **Manual Cueing**: Temporarily cue on the watch.
 This will start cueing on the watch for the specified time.
 Press `+`/`-` buttons to adjust the duration, `x` to stop temporarily cueing, the cog icon to change the cueing settings.
 Press the watch button to return to the previous screen.